geikha/hyper-hydra/doc/hydra-colorspaces.md

 ## Syntax

 This extensions automatically defines functions for the different colorspaces, so listing them all wouldn't make sense.
-Instead of naming each colorspace, for the purpose of this documentation, I'll be generically refering to all color spaces as `cs`, and to **any** of their elements as `el`.
+Instead of naming each colorspace, for the purpose of this documentation, I'll be generically referring to all color spaces as `cs`, and to **any** of their elements as `el`.
 For example, instead of `.cmyk.cOffset()`, which offsets the Cyan element in the CMYK colorspace, I'll write `.cs.elOffset()`.

 ### Arguments